The article was updated on December 3, 2025.

 Just as a well-structured business proposal appeals to potential investors, an external code document showcases the value of your software to users, clients, or other developers.

 This type of documentation takes the form of API references, user guides, and tutorials.
 It highlights how to interact with your software, simplifying its adoption and use.
+External documentation often works together with design documentation, UX specifications, and user flows, so that what is implemented in code matches what users actually see.

 Low-level or inline documentation